Elephant trunk (astronomy): Structure

 Elephant trunks form on the outer wall of the H II region cloud.
-At visible light wavelengths, astronomers can only study the structure of the surface of the trunks because the opaqueness of the gas obscures the internal core.
-The length of the columns are measured in light years, which is the distance that it takes light to travel in one year.
+At visible light wavelengths, astronomers can only study the structure of the surface of the trunks because the opacity of the gas obscures the internal core.
+The length of the columns is measured in light-years.
 Astronomers can calculate the densities and temperatures of the EGGs and the trunks by using infrared, millimeter, and radio observations.
-They have determined that elephant trunks have cold cores (20K) surrounded by warm gas (60K) with an outer hot shell (250-320K).
+They have determined that elephant trunks have cold cores (20 K) surrounded by warm gas (60 K) with an outer hot shell (250-320 K).

 Examples

 Pillars of Creation

 The Pillars of Creation are the most famous example of astronomic elephant trunks.
 NASA was able to produce a picture of this formation by compositing multiple images taken by the Hubble Space Telescope.
-It is located 7,000 light years away, in the Eagle Nebula.
-There are multiple elephant trunks in the formation, one of which is approximately seven light years long.
+It is located 7,000 light-years away, in the Eagle Nebula.
+There are multiple elephant trunks in the formation, one of which is approximately seven light-years long.
 Astronomers have made observations suggesting that the Pillars were possibly destroyed by the shock waves of a supernova 6,000 years ago.

 Rosette Nebula

-The Rosette Nebula is an example of an unusual shape that an elephant trunk can assume.
-It has a double helix structure instead of the normal straight column.
+Dusty regions of the Rosette Nebula are an example of an unusual shape that an elephant trunk can assume.
+Regions like the "panther", a tall dust globule pointing to a star cluster above, has a small-scale double helix structure instead of the normal straight column.
 The double helix is caused by the presence of magnetic fields and electric currents lined up along the trunk axis of the trunks.
 This makes the filaments of the columns wavy instead of straight, as they are in normal trunks.
 These filaments wrap around each other rather than line up next to each other, which forms the twisted structure.